Why are shipping containers lost at sea and where do they end up?

 Why do containers fall off ships?

 The World Shipping Council (WSC) reported that an average 1,382 containers were lost at sea between 2018 and 2019.
+In the summer of 2022, the WSC issued a report recognizing that while container loss at sea is extremely rare, it had increased by 18% since 2020-2021, mostly due to weather-related events.
 The worst year occurred in 2013, when the MOL Comfort sank in the Indian Ocean with a loss of 4,293 containers.
 Another spike happened between Nov.
 2020 and April 2021, when it is estimated that nearly 3,000 containers were lost in the North Pacific in five separate incidents.
 That’s double the annual average in a matter of weeks.
 So, what’s going on?

 There is a range of explanations of why containers fall off ships.
 Prior to the losses of 2020/21 the WSC issued a report that reviewed the scope of the problem.
 In the more recent losses, the WSC, International Chamber of Shipping and the Baltic and International Maritime Council told the International Maritime Organization’s (IMO) Maritime Safety Committee (MSC 103) that it believed no single factor caused the incidents but rather that there might have been several causes.
 This included stormy weather, ship design, propulsion issues and how containers are lashed together including varying regulations around the latter.
 The degradation of containers and resulting metal fatigue could also be considerations.